ihucos/plash/README.md

 Plash containers are processes exactly like you know them.
 They can be listed with ps, `kill`ed, you can filter for stderr or pipe to stdin, manage them in groups with `supervisord` and `runit` or simply access files in your home directory.
 Only parts of the filesystem are isolated.
 If you need more isolation, use another tool just for that or run containers "traditionally" with `plash-runc`.

 #### Flexibility
-You can mount a container filesystem, export/import docker images, run containers as chrooted processes or as runc, directly add a layers o top of a containers, save containers by a cache key and much more.
+You can mount a container filesystem, export/import docker images, run containers as chrooted processes or with runc, directly add a layers o top of a containers, save containers by a cache key and much more.

 #### Plashfiles
 Plashfiles are executable build files featuring optional lightweight configuration management capabilities.